-If you suffered an injury in an accident involving an e-scooter or bike, you can discuss it in a free consultation with a Phoenix personal injury lawyer from our experienced law firm.
+If you suffered an injury in an accident involving an e-scooter or bike, you can discuss it in a free consultation with a Scottsdale personal injury lawyer from our experienced law firm.

 Electric scooters and bikes are gaining popularity with consumers all over the country.
 In Tempe, Mesa and Scottsdale, shareable e-scooters and bikes are available for rent.
 These eco-friendly vehicles are dockless, battery-powered and several companies offer them for short-term rent through apps on your smartphone.